vedantt21/nos3-mantle/.github/pull_request_template.md

 * Submodules Updated:
   * [ ] Submodule paths correct
-  * [ ] Submodules merged appropriately or Pull requests created and completed PRIOR to this request.
+  * [ ] Submodules merged appropriately into submodule dev branches, or Pull requests created and completed PRIOR to this request.
+  > Describe submodules modified here.
     * [ ] Submodule merges completed PRIOR to merging this Pull Request.

 ### Changes to Core Features:

 * [ ] Explanation added as to what your changes do and why they should be included
+  > Describe changes here

 ### How to test these changes?